llsaboya/brevenotas-hugo/content/en/blog/what-I-do.md

 ## Task Analysis and Performance-Based Learning

-I employ performance-based learning, a concept advocated by Guy Wallace, which has emerged as an essential approach to achieving tangible results in training and development.
+I employ performance-based learning,, which has emerged as an essential approach to achieving tangible results in training and development.
 This methodology focuses on aligning the content of learning solutions with the tasks performed by professionals and the objective performance outcomes desired by a company.
 I also conduct task analysis, which involves dissecting a complex task into smaller, manageable sub-tasks that can be instructed and learned separately.
 This forms the basis of curriculum development, as it helps define the specific tasks that a learner should be able to perform upon completion of the training program.

 ## Performance-Based Lesson Mapping